 - Velcro is your friend!
 They will learn to tie their shoes eventually but it’s not worth the stress in the morning.
 (Bernadette J)

-- Also get 2 hats as 1 will go missing and it will take a while to get back to the rightful owner (even if it is labelled!).
+- Get two hats as one will go missing and it will take a while to get back to the rightful owner (even if it is labelled!)
 (Tracey C)

 - Prepare yourself for the lost property nightmare!!
 I found two uniforms plus the sports uniform was perfect.
-Agree 2 hats.
+Agree on the two hats.
 Or else they can’t play without one.
 (Anita P)

-- Need 2 dresses and one sports.
-Buy second hand if only child.
+- Purchase two dresses and one sports.
+Buy secondhand if you only have one child.
 Jumpers always second hand.
 Shoes, go cheapo for first term, they will grow and you will see how quickly they trash them.
 (Simone O)

-- I would recommend 4 everyday shirts and one sports shirt as otherwise you are constantly washing shirts.
+- I would recommend four everyday shirts and one sports shirt as otherwise you are constantly washing shirts.
 (Emma B)

-- Uniforms suggestion: 3 shirts for boys, 2 shorts, 5 socks.
+- Uniforms suggestion: three shirts for boys, two shorts, five socks.
 (Anna K)

 - To avoid blisters, get kids to break in shoes while walking around the house in January.
 (Julie S)

-- Uniforms – if money isn’t a problem wait til the last term e.g. now, if you have money struggles pick up some things through the year, look in op shops and some schools have a second hand uniform shop.
-Wait til January for the back to school sales for the rest.
+- Uniforms – if money isn’t a problem wait until the last term of school.
+If you have money struggles pick up some things through the year, look in op shops and some schools have a second-hand uniform shop.
+Wait until January for the back to school sales for the rest.
 (Sarah P)

 This is an area where I definitely could use some help.
 After a few years of childcare with lunch and tea supplied, it’s a bit daunting to think about organizing five days worth of snacks and school lunches.
 From the comments of my readers, pay attention to the containers and pack less than you think as kids only have 10 or 15 minutes to eat lunch.
-I did some research and found some great ideas for school lunches.
-(Links on my Pinterest page).
-Also, check out the Cancer Council ‘Eat it to Beat It’ program.
-We received a really useful booklet with loads of healthy ideas for school lunches broken down into carbs, protein and fruit and vegetables.
+I did some research and found some great ideas for school lunches on Pinterest. .
+Also, check out the Cancer Council ‘Healthy Lunch Box’ program.

 - Keep school lunch simple and don’t pack anything they can’t unwrap themselves.
 And write their name on all their lunch containers with permanent marker, including the lids.
 (Gemma T)